 Our work on blockchains covers a range of topics, from primitives and foundations to applications and translations.
 More precisely, he has been leading three thrusts of research: 1) foundational and principled research into distributed systems primitives (consensus algorithms) that would ensure desirable properties in blockchain systems, such as privacy, fairness, decentralization, 2) distributed systems requirements and their translation into a blockchain framework by combining requirements engineering and composable designs, and 3) sustainability of system properties in the new ecosystem through active measurements (predictive models) and design evolution of alternatives and trade-offs.
 Related to the last thrust, we have been working on understanding the abuse of blockchains through a system attack surface analysis.

-- PDF Towards Characterizing Blockchain-based Cryptocurrencies for Highly-Accurate Predictions.
+- Towards Characterizing Blockchain-based Cryptocurrencies for Highly-Accurate Predictions.
 M. Saad, J. Choi, J. Kim, D. Nyang, A Mohaisen.
-IEEE Systems Journal (IEEE ISJ 2020) Best Paper Award
+IEEE Systems Journal (IEEE ISJ 2020) (Best Paper Award)

-- PDF Exploring the Attack Surface of Blockchain: A Systematic Overview. .
-Muhammad Saad, Jeffrey Spaulding, L. Njilla, C. A. Kamhoua, S. Shetty, D. Nyang, Aziz Mohaisen: IEEE Communication Surveys and Tutorials (IEEE CS&T 2020).
+- Exploring the Attack Surface of Blockchain. .
+Muhammad Saad, Jeffrey Spaulding, L. Njilla, C. A. Kamhoua, S. Shetty, D. Nyang, D. Mohaisen: IEEE Communication Surveys and Tutorials (IEEE CS&T 2020).

-- PDF Exploring Spatial, Temporal, and Logical Attacks on the Bitcoin Network.
+- Exploring Spatial, Temporal, and Logical Attacks on the Bitcoin Network.

 Mobile and Internet of Things Security and Privacy